borilla/cpc-netwalk/README.md

 ## Maze algorithm

-The game is really based around maze generation.
-I've written many maze generators, in various languages, over the years but almost all based on [Prim's algorithm](https://en.wikipedia.org/wiki/Prim's_algorithm)
+The game is really based around maze generation and traversal.
+I've written many maze generators, in various languages, over the years; almost all based on [Prim's algorithm](https://en.wikipedia.org/wiki/Prim's_algorithm)

 But, after reading [Jamis Buck's page on maze algorithms](http://www.jamisbuck.org/mazes/), I found a beautiful (and simple) alternative to Prim's algorithm, which he calls the